Aaakul/anki-mentor/backend/README.md

+## Before running apps

-## To install requirements, run `pip install -r requirements.txt`
+### Run `pip install -r requirements.txt` to install requirements,

+### Create a _.env_ file to save your api keys:

-# For nvidia.nim.py: set api key in .env: NV_API=your-token-goes-here
+- For nvidia.nim.py:

+  > NV_API=YOUR-TOKEN-GOES-HERE

+- You can get free limited access of NVIDIA NIM on https://build.nvidia.com/